Bioinspired Communication & Ethics

 Lecture Milestone

-Lecture 1: The Research Landscape — How Breakthroughs Happen
+Lecture 1: The Research Landscape & Research Framing — How Breakthroughs Happen and How to Frame Them

-Goal: Before writing proposals, understand what the research enterprise actually looks like — how discoveries are made, what patterns exist across fields, and why this matters for how you frame your own work.
+Goal: Before writing proposals, understand what the research enterprise looks like — how discoveries are made, what patterns exist across fields, and how to frame your work strategically for different funding cultures.

 1. Pick 3 landmark discoveries in your team members’ fields (can be Nobel-winning or not)